How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 If you’re using green lipped mussel to make feed supplements, it will be considered fishmeal if you source it from an ABP-approved processing plant.

-You can’t use green lipped mussel if it’s come from a food factory.
+You cannot use green lipped mussel if it’s come from a food factory.

 Dicalcium and tricalcium phosphate of animal origin